The Scottish Parliament recently passed the Education (Scotland) Bill. What does this mean for Scotland’s education system?

 The general secretary of the Educational Institute of Scotland teaching union, Andrea Bradley, welcomed the commitment that Qualifications Scotland will ensure that ‘the knowledge and experience of pupils and teachers are central to decisions taken on qualifications and assessment’.

-On the other hand, others have criticised the Bill as a rebranding rather than meaningful reform.
+On the other hand, others have criticised the Bill as an unnecessary and costly rebranding rather than meaningful reform.

 How should Teach the Future respond?